AnthonyKeith15/reading-notes/ClassReadingHomework.md

 2. Reusability, Replaceable, not context specific, extensible, encapsulated, independent

 3. Ease of deployment, reduced cost, ease of development, resuable, modification of technical complexity, reliablity, Independent, System Maintenance and evolution.

+4. Prop is short for properties

+5. Props are used for passing data from one component to another

+6. Uni-directional flow, it only flows from parent to child